seanmburns00/Dungeon-Delicacies/README.md

 ### 'Slow Cooker' Recipes

 We all love using a slow cooker and giving no effort for a delicious meal.
 To easily find recipes that utilize a slow cooker there is a prefix to the name of the file/recipe.
-This also forces all slow cooker recipes to appear at the top of the list of recipes in any given category.
+This also forces all slow cooker recipes to appear together in the list of recipes in any given category.

 ```
 Prefix:  [SC]
 Example: [SC]Recipe Name.md
 ```